SilentVoid13/Silent_Pass/README.md

 Silent_Pass is a cross platform browser credential harvester written in pure C.

 It currently supports Linux and Windows OS.
+It's a 32 bit program, so it should work on most of the machines even older ones.

 I wrote this program mainly for entertainment and to learn more.
 My code is surely not perfect, do not hesitate to contact me for any problems / code enhancement suggestion at silentvoid13@protonmail.com.